-Sir Alan Langlands, head of the Higher Education Funding Council for England (HEFCE), has recently argued that universities need to develop a new narrative of how higher education creates value.
-Here I address the question of university narrative and ask if there are any lessons we can learn about narrative and about value from the recent banking crisis?
+The head of the Higher Education Funding Council for England has said that “Universities need to develop a new narrative of how higher education creates value” in order to continue attracting funding.In this essay I will discuss the role of narrative and examine what lessons we can take from the recent banking crisis?

-Some banking leaders, unfortunately still not a majority, and many of their critics are now arguing that we need a new narrative for financial services.
+Find out where the best bank is for you, make a list of your needs and contact them.
+Ask about what features you are looking for and make sure their service is a perfect fit.
 It seems reasonably clear what this might comprise.
 First of all comes culture change – a return to traditional banking values re-focussed upon service and customer relationships – and a call to liberate banks from the dominance of an investment banking mind-set where the priority is generating profit through short-term trading rather than investing in the long-term future of clients and the economy.
-Banks are perceived to have failed to deliver on their side of the social contract which now needs reconstituting through prioritising long-term relationships rather than sales-driven transactions.
-There needs to be a new focus on equity to counter the infatuation with leverage.
+Banks are dealing with a breakdown of the public’s trust.
+This unmet need can be solved by creating long-term relationships with your clients instead of just continuing with shortsighted goals for sales and numbers.
+It starts with a focus on equality, which looks to combat this issue with modern techniques.

-There are possible parallels here with higher education.
-David Willetts, the universities minister in the current UK government, argues regularly that universities need to give better value to students/consumers, with better quality engagement with their clients.
+There are possible parallels with higher education here.
+For example, David Willetts maintains that universities need to give better value for money and provide a better level of engagement.
 The debate around the student experience suggests that at some universities students have become a means rather than an end and that student fees, particularly international student fees, are treated as capital to be leveraged, with a lack of transparency about how they are contributing to an improved student experience.
 This perception is likely to become more intense as home and EU student fees rise and students become more vocal in criticising a perceived weakening of their social contract with the university.
 As with the banking sector, I predict a growing demand for culture change.

 One major challenge for university leaders will be to work out how to deliver better service in a culture where research is prioritised before teaching by many of its staff and funders.
 There is a genuine confusion about the role of the university.
 Its funders, government and students, have expectations that do not sit easily with current ‘business practices’.
 The danger is that an overly simplistic narrative of its role runs the risk of alienating its consumers.
 Economic growth, particularly at a time of deteriorating business conditions, will prove a difficult yardstick for universities to meet.
 Employability, a growing concern for students, will also be very difficult to deliver in our current austerity conditions.
 A common theme uniting protestors from the Arab Spring to the Occupy Wall Street and the Occupy the City movements is an increasingly educated and vocal youth with dwindling life chances expressing their sense of betrayal.
 The banks encouraged people to buy products – sub-prime mortgages being the worst example – that promised much but actually delivered unsustainable debts.
 Let us hope universities do not come to be seen in a similar light.